-PATHWAYS was launched in 2017 to bring art into one of Arlington’s busiest public spaces: a section of the Minuteman Bikeway that traverses and connects the town’s Cultural District.
-Installations were sited on a segment between Linwood Street and Swan Place, a half-mile stretch lined by tall canopy trees and featuring vistas of Spy Pond.
-Each year we commission artists to create site-specific work inspired by the natural and social qualities of the Minuteman, a well-traveled green space that welcomes thousands of people of all ages for biking, walking with family and friends, or solitary contemplation of nature.
-If you have an idea for a project on the Bikeway, please contact our curator and public art consultant, Cecily Miller.
+PATHWAYS was first launched in 2017 to bring art into one of Arlington’s busiest public spaces: the section of the Minuteman Bikeway that crosses and connects the town’s Cultural District.
+Artworks were installed between Linwood Street and Swan Place, a half-mile stretch lined by tall canopy trees and featuring vistas of Spy Pond.

-Persistence: A Community Response to Pervasive Plastic
+Persistence: A Community Response to Pervasive Plastic (2020)

 Michelle Lougee & Arlington Craftivists